mertcanciy/MyProjects/Swampy - TurtleWorld/README.md

 ## EXPLANATION
-This project was my Programming 1 course.
+This project is from my Programming 1 course.
 Swampy TurtleWorld module was used in Python.
 Turtle Race